factana/glcd-128x64-library-python/README.md

                               chip_set1=23, reset=24)
 ```

-Here the pin numbers can be changed for the user's convenience.
+Pinmap is based on `GPIO.BCM`, Here the pin numbers can be changed for the user's convenience.

 * Initialization